crystalbit/react-is-dev/README.md

 # Description

-The library provides single function to determine the environment under which a react app is started.
+The library provides a single function to determine the environment under which a react app is started.
 The function returns `true` in case of react development server, `false` in case of built application.

 Tested with create-react-app.